ILLEGAL DRUG POSSESSION

 What To Know About Marijuana Possession in Williamson County

-To avoid these charges following you permanently throughout your life, the key is to find a highly experienced criminal defense lawyer who can fight for you.
+To avoid these charges going on your criminal record and following you permanently throughout your life, the key is to find a highly experienced possession of marijuana Georgetown lawyer who can fight for you.
 Those who are well-versed in drug charges in Texas can offer you legal counsel, defend you in court, and possibly even help you avoid being convicted.
 In some instances, you may be required to enroll in a counseling program to avoid conviction.
 Your defense lawyer can tell you more about these programs, as well as provide any other evidence the judge may need that you don’t need a felony to follow you around.

 Drug charges can impact your future employment, your applications for housing or car loans, and potentially many other aspects of life.
 You may lose access to any federal benefits you were receiving or were going to receive.
 Your license will also likely be suspended, in many cases for 180 days.
 Depending on how much marijuana you were found in possession of, you may face jail time and/or a large fine.
 If the amount you possess is over 4 ounces, it may be charged as a felony.
 This can increase jail time and fees exponentially– up to 10 years and up to $10,000 dollars.
 Possessing less than four ounces of marijuana may be classified as a misdemeanor, but can still lead to time in jail and high fines.
 And these convictions will likely show up again in your future when trying to make many big life changes.

 The consequences for possession of marijuana in Williamson county can be scary and overwhelming to be faced with.
-An experienced and knowledgeable defense attorney can walk you through the process and help to lessen any conviction you may receive with any evidence they may be able to acquire.
+An experienced and knowledgeable defense attorney fluent in marijuana law can walk you through the process and help to lessen any conviction you may receive with any evidence they may be able to acquire.
 In some cases, the search that led to discovering the marijuana was illegally conducted, or the defendant didn’t actually have possession of the drug.
 A good defense lawyer can often get these cases thrown out.
-Talk to potential criminal defense attorneys about your case and find out how experienced they are in marijuana charges in Williamson County.
+Talk to potential marijuana possession Georgetown attorneys about your case and find out how experienced they are in marijuana charges in Williamson County.
 Your future will benefit from having someone on your side.

 OPTIONS FOR PRE-TRIAL INTERVENTION